contrailcirrus/pycontrails/docs/install.rst

     # install with all optional dependencies
     $ pip install "pycontrails[complete]"

-Wheels are currently built for python 3.11 - 3.14 and tested for python 3.11 - 3.13 on Linux, macOS, and Windows.
+Wheels are currently built and tested for python 3.11 - 3.14 on Linux, macOS, and Windows.

 Install the latest development version directly from GitHub: